cescoffier/introduction-to-vert.x/intro-to-vertx-post-2.md

 Open a browser on http://localhost:8082, here it is!

 How does that work?
 Our fat jar is using the `Launcher` class (provided by Vert.x) to launch our application.
-This class is reading the `-conf` parameter and create the corresponding deployment options when deploying our verticle.
+This class is reading the `-conf` parameter and creating the corresponding deployment options when deploying our verticle.

 ## 12 Factor Apps and other configuration store

 While storing the configuration in a JSON file is pretty convenient, it does not always fit the requirement.
-For instance, if you follows the [12 Factor App](https://12factor.net/config) principles, it recommend the application to read _environment variables_ as configuration.
+For instance, if you follows the [12 Factor App](https://12factor.net/config) principles, it recommends that the application reads _environment variables_ as the configuration.
 What about Consul, or Vault to store _secrets_.
-To handle all these case, Vert.x provides a convenient module named: `vertx-config`.
+To handle all these cases, Vert.x provides a convenient module named: `vertx-config`.
 In this section, we change how we retrieve the HTTP port from the environment variable, system properties and finally the provided configuration file.

 First, add the following dependency to your `pom.xml` file: